rvaughan/everyone-codes/2024/quest_09/README.md

 **What is the minimum number of beetles you need to stamp to construct all sparkballs from the list?**

 Solution: **12740**

+### Part 2

+The next day, the tournament participants are invited to the Headquarters of the Pyromancers.
+It turns out that the task involves sparkballs and devising the most efficient method to utilize the beetles.
+It seems that the pyromancer you met the previous evening did not have time to inform his colleagues that you had already solved this problem.
+Well...
+Good for you!

+**The available stamps have changed** to the following: `1, 3, 5, 10, 15, 16, 20, 24, 25, 30`.
+Also, the list of sparkballs to be constructed is much longer now, but the core problem remains the same, so you feel very well prepared for this quest.

+Example based on the following notes:
+`
+33
+41
+55
+99
+`
+The optimal way to construct this sparkballs requires:

+- **2 beetles** for constructing the first ball with brightness  `33`  ( 30 + 3 )
+- **2 beetles** for brightness  `41`  ( 25 + 16 )
+- **2 beetles** for brightness  `55`  ( 30 + 25 )
+- **4 beetles** for brightness  `99`  ( 30 + 30 + 24 + 15 )

+The minimum number of beetles you need for this sparkballs list is: 2 + 2 + 2 + 4 = *10*.

+**What is the minimum number of beetles you need to stamp to construct all the sparkballs on the list?**